 Green College is a graduate residential college at the University of British Columbia where interdisciplinary conversations and ideas thrive.
-Every year, about 80 graduate students, 15 postdoctoral scholars and visiting scholars call the College home and create a unique, vibrant academic community.
+Every year, about 80 graduate students, 15 postdoctoral scholars and numerous visiting scholars call the College home and create a unique, vibrant academic community.

-No matter what happens at the College, one thing remains constant — the founding philosophy of "Ideas and Friendship."
+No matter what happens at the College, one thing remains constant: the founding philosophy of "Ideas and Friendship."

-Cecil Green's vision
+Cecil Green's Vision

 Dr. Green observed that the University was on the edge of pivotal change.
 Being an expert in only one field was no longer realistic, he realized.
 What if engineers could learn from historians?
 What would happen if artists were inspired by physicists?

-The College community
+The College Community

 Residents are College members for life.
 While at the College, they are encouraged to volunteer for various committees—from arts, sports, to student wellness and more.
-Communal living promotes a strong sense of community, inspiring residents to create, learn from each other, and expand their academic horizons.
+Communal living promotes a strong sense of community, inspiring residents to create, learn from each other and expand their academic horizons.

 After residency, these Resident Members become Green College Society Members, joining a dynamic network of over 1,000 former residents and associated faculty across the globe.

-Public lectures and events
+Public Lectures and Events

 From the very beginning, Green College has focused on enriching the graduate school experience with free public lectures.
 Whether part of a series on utopias and dystopias, a panel discussion on women in science, or a poetry reading, each talk is interdisciplinary at its core.